Welcome to the Enable Therapy Services’ Privacy Notice.

 Data protection officer

 We have appointed a data protection officer (DPO) to oversee compliance with this privacy notice.
 If you have any questions about this privacy notice or how we handle your personal information, please contact the DPO.
-You have the right to make a complaint at any time to the Information Commissioner's Office (ICO), the UK supervisory authority for data protection issues.
-The Data Protection Officers for ETS are Liz Moyles and Ixchiel Wilson and they can be contacted at email@example.com.
+You have the right to make a complaint at any time to the Information Commissioner’s Office (ICO), the UK supervisory authority for data protection issues.
+The Data Protection Officers for ETS are Ixchiel Wilson and Rachel Hopkinson and they can be contacted at firstname.lastname@example.org.

 Changes to this privacy notice